DataKind-DC/capital-nature-ingest/.github/CONTRIBUTING.md

 ## What to Contribute?!

-Our project backlog can be found on our [Issues Page](https://github.com/DataKind-DC/capital-nature-ingest/issues).
+Our [Issues Page](https://github.com/DataKind-DC/capital-nature-ingest/issues) has our backlog.
 If you find something that you'd like to work on, leave a comment to let us know!
 If you're a part of the DataKind GitHub org, you can even assign yourself an issue.

->Most issues are requests for new event sources to be scraped.
-If you want to work on a new event source, take note of how each current event source has its own `.py` file within the `events/` directory.
-Your code should also be placed within a single file within the `events/` directory.
-Additionally, be sure that your entire script can be run through the use of a single function named `main()`.
-Finally, add a key:value pair to the dictionary in `utils/event_source_map.py`; the key should be the name of the `.py` file you made and the corresponding value should be the Event Organizer name you've used in that `.py` file.
+Most issues are requests for new event sources to be scraped. **If you want to work on a new event source**, you'll need to do the following:

+- create a single `.py` file within the `events/` directory for your event source.
+- make sure that your entire script can be run through the use of a single function named `main()`.
+- add a key:value pair to the dictionary in `events/utils/event_source_map.py`; the key should be the name of the `.py` file you made and the corresponding value should be the Event Organizer name you've used in that `.py` file.
+- write a test for your script
+- lint your script with `flake8`

+>You can find more details on each of these requirements by reading on.

 ## How to Contribute

 We use [Github Flow](https://guides.github.com/introduction/flow/index.html), so all code changes happen through pull requests.
-We use a **Fork and Pull Model**.
+We use a **Fork and Pull Model**, so go ahead and fork this repo if you haven't done so already.

 ### The Fork and Pull Model